 - · Assimilation and evaluation: - .
 Develop self-assessment guide and guides to assess the proficiency of suppliers in RCC-M and RCC-E codes, as part of the supplier qualification process. - .
 Assist with the use of codes in the course of a contract: - Provide specialised training and support for all stakeholders: client, manufacturer, authorities. - Expand the AFCEN-certified training catalogue - Responsiveness in project support : - .
-Improve organization to provide quick responses (3 months currently, target one week) to code Interpretation Requests (IRs) to keep up with the pace of projects.
+Improve organization to provide quick responses (currently 3 months on average) to code Interpretation Requests (IRs) to keep up with the pace of projects.